JMLG1T/Mastermind/README.md

 ## What is Mastermind? 🎯

 Mastermind is a classic code-breaking game where one player (the codemaker) creates a secret code of colored pegs, and the other player (the codebreaker) attempts to guess the code through deductive reasoning.
 After each guess, the codemaker provides feedback:
-- Black pegs (🔴) indicate correct color and position
+- Black pegs indicate correct color and position
-- White pegs (⚪) indicate correct color but wrong position
+- White pegs indicate correct color but wrong position

 For example, if the secret code is `[Red, Blue, Green, Yellow]` and the guess is `[Red, Yellow, Blue, Purple]`:
-- Red is in correct position (1 black peg 🔴)
+- Red is in correct position (1 black peg)
-- Yellow and Blue are correct colors but wrong positions (2 white pegs ⚪⚪)
+- Yellow and Blue are correct colors but wrong positions (2 white pegs)

 ![Mastermind Board Game](https://www.hasbro.com/common/productimages/en_IN/A3D0F2E3A4954E178138F27E2921F2DF/FE21BEFDC8F54E9498A6477D07D1E547.png)